 You’ll also be asked for your weight and height.
 Insurers use this to calculate your Body Mass Index (BMI) – one of the measures used to calculate how much you’ll have to pay for life cover.

 It may be possible to get cover if you suffer from a very serious condition, such as cancer.
 A wealth of caveats will apply (it will depend on the specifics of your condition, how long you require insurance for, and so on).
-If you’re having trouble getting life insurance due to having a pre-existing medical condition, try MedicalCover – they specialise in helping clients who have been refused elsewhere due to their medical condition.

 You need to be honest about it all – every year there are cases of life insurance companies refusing to pay out because the deceased was not open about their health, alcohol consumption or chronic weight problems.